Message from the Training Director

 For more information please downloard the CUA Internship Brochure

 The doctoral psychology internship offered by the Counseling Center at The Catholic University of America (CUA) is designed to provide supervised experience in individual and group psychotherapy, supervision of graduate extern and practicum students, outreach, and consultation programs.
 Our senior staff is multidisciplinary and diverse in therapeutic orientation, and both our internship and externship programs are designed to expose trainees to a variety of clinical perspectives and to the advantages and challenges of theoretical integration.
 Interns at the Center have an opportunity to work with clients struggling with a wide range of problems, including those whose pathology is of a severity usually treated by senior staff in many counseling center settings.

 Candidates must be enrolled in a doctoral program in either counseling or clinical psychology.
 All of the formal course work and comprehensive examinations for the doctorate should be completed, including supervised practicum courses in counseling and/or psychotherapy.
 Additional clinical training experiences and experience working within a university setting are highly desirable.

 Currently there are three full-time psychology internship positions.
-The internship is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and is accredited by the American Psychological Association (APA).
+The doctoral internship program is a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) and has been accredited by the Commission on Accreditation of the American Psychological Association since 2009.
 Interns are currently offered a $24,875 stipend for the internship year.

 In addition to the focus on training in psychotherapy and supervision, the Catholic University Counseling Center Internship program offers a variety of training experiences.
 Interns are able to assist the in-house psychiatrist during medical evaluations, act as a liaison to Residence Life staff, assist the Dean of Students, and support student athletes.